waynemak/WormChart/README.md

 ##Styling
 We believe that things should be styled with CSS not by hand passing JS arguments.
 There is a default stylesheet called style.css in the project.

-That will serve as a good starting point.
+Style.css will serve as a good starting point.
 From there hack away to make wormy look the way you want.

 ## Dependencies
 * jQuery >= 1.6.0